11:11 (Chris Brown album): Tour

-The album was further promoted with Brown embarking his 2024 tour named "The 11:11 Tour".
+The album was further promoted with Brown embarking on his 2024 tour named "The 11:11 Tour".
 The North American leg of the tour featured singers Ayra Starr, Muni Long and Maeta as supporting acts.
 The setlist included more than 40 songs from the singer's entire discography and featured a performance lasting over two hours.
 The set was divided into four acts: Fire, Water, Air, and Earth, with breaks from DJ Fresh.

 The tour sold out all 36 dates across North America, drawing an attendance of 446,000 spectators and generating over $82 million in gross revenue.
 Additionally, on December 14 and 15, 2024, he held two concerts at Johannesburg's FNB Stadium, Africa's largest stadium, attracting a total attendance of 189,472 across both shows.
 This achievement made him the highest-selling artist in the stadium's history.
 On December 21 and 22, he ended the tour with two sold-out shows at the 55,000 capacity Allianz Parque Stadium in São Paulo, Brazil.
 His performances in South Africa and Brazil have collectively been referred to as the "Breezy Bowl" by his fans.
 Brown ultimately incorporated footage from "The 11:11 Tour" into his 2025 music video for the song "Residuals".